tonyelhabr/bdb2021/README.md

-    admittedly, is probably not granular enough to tease out individual impact in a robust, reliable manner; nonetheless, the measure of skill/success—whether it be something like reduction of separation distance, change in target probability, or something else along those line—could be swapped out relatively easily.
+    admittedly, is probably not granular enough to tease out individual impact in a robust, reliable manner; nonetheless, the measure of skill/success—whether it be something like reduction of separation distance, change in target probability, etc.–could be swapped out relatively easily.
 Individual evaluation is, of course, important for identifying weaknesses to target in practice sessions with existing team players, but it could also be a point of interest in recruitment of players (i.e. to identify free agents who tend to cover pick plays particularly well).

 A caveat: the proposition that one can adequately evaluate defensive skill from tracking data is debatable.
 What do I mean?
 Well, we do not